-Raw carrots are excellent when dipped in ranch dip, tahini sauce, sour cream dip, or Greek yogurt dip.
-Roasted carrots are even better!
+Raw carrots are delicious when dipped in cream cheese dip, ranch dip, or sour cream dip, but roasted carrots are even better!
 Roasting removes their crunch but enhances their flavor.
+High-heat roasting turns almost any vegetable into a caramelized delicacy.
+It's true for carrots, and it's also true for Brussels sprouts, green beans, and cauliflower.

 Ingredients